dhiway/cord/README.md

 By following these steps, you'll gain hands-on experience with the foundational elements of CORD, setting you on the path to becoming a proficient blockchain developer.

----

-This version provides better context and clarity for users getting started with the CORD framework.

 ### Prerequisites

 Before you begin, ensure you have the [necessary packages](/docs/installation.md) to locally run CORD.